cashubtc/nuts/tests/29-tests.md

 - The mint rejects the request because `signatures[i]` must exist for each `quotes[i]` when signatures are required.
 - No outputs are signed.

-## NUT-20 signature with valid ordering
+## Batch mint with valid signature

-The following is a valid NUT-20 batch mint request where the signature correctly covers all outputs in order.
+The following is a valid NUT-29 batch mint request where the signature correctly covers all outputs in order.
 The quote has pubkey `0279be667ef9dcbbac55a06295ce870b07029bfcdb2dce28d959f2815b16f81798` (sk = 1).

 ```shell
 quote: "019e6d5a-2347-7000-8c81-a1e0dbf3299f"